incepter/react-async-states/packages/docs/docs/api/producer-function.md

 callback, you can exploit this to abort an `AbortController` which will lead your fetches to be cancelled, or to clear a timeout, for example.

-The `aborted` property is a boolean that's truthy if this current run is aborted, you may want to use it before calling a callback received from payload or execution arguments.
+The `isAborted` function that returns a boolean that's truthy if this current run is aborted, you may want to use it before calling a callback received from payload or execution arguments.
 If using a generator, only yielding is sufficient, since the library internally checks on cancellation before stepping any further in the generator.